jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 All of the code in this post is available in [this gist](https://gist.github.com/jliszka/8017888).

-Thanks to [Blake Shaw](https://twitter.com/metablake) for helping me with drafts of this post!
+Thanks to [Blake Shaw](https://twitter.com/metablake) for his feedback on early drafts of this post.